 Nestlé and HelloFresh, which have advertised on Carlson’s show in the past, told The Hollywood Reporter the same day that they were no longer running ads on the show.
 Nestlé said it had no plans to do so in the future.

 On Aug.
 9, Stein Mart confirmed that it is no longer running ads on Carlson’s show.

-A spokesperson for SoFi, a personal finance company that had recently been running ads with Carlson, told HuffPost this week that the company buys “programmatic advertising and [does] not purchase directly through the sponsorship of any shows.”
+A spokesperson for SoFi, a personal finance company that had recently been running ads with Carlson, told HuffPost in mid-August that the company buys “programmatic advertising and [does] not purchase directly through the sponsorship of any shows.”
 Additionally, SoFi said it had “made sure our ads will no longer air during this program.”